| Attributed to M.Shibanov (?).

 0.Ilyin gave preferense to those styles of art which

+tended to realistic and classical trends.
 It is to the latter that two most valuable canvas

 belong: a copy of Raphael's "Madonna in the Arm-chair" painted